Dotssy/got-db-app/README.md

 # Game of Thrones DB
-Game of thrones DB application made useing An API of Ice And Fire
+Game of thrones DB application made using An API of Ice And Fire

 # Usage
 ```